gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Almost,"
 Dockety buzzed.
-"Heck itself is over the next rise."
-The bot hesitated.
 "This one can feel Central.
 It is still faint,
-but it will grow stronger as we get closer to the facility."
+but its pull will become harder to resist as we get closer.
+The longer we are near it,
+the stronger it will be."

-"Much stronger,"
+"Much harder,"
 a familiar voice cackled.
 "Much, *much* stronger,
-until it is all you can hear and you have no choice but to join it."
+until it is all you can hear and you have no choice but to give in and join it."

-Dread blossomed in Gumption's gut, muffled but only just, as the bot that the voice belonged to stepped out through the empty door of the nearest building.
+Dread blossomed in Gumption's gut, muffled but only just, as the bot that the voice belonged to stepped through the empty door of the nearest building.
 Its body was a battered cylinder decorated with twists of metal and glued-on pictures.
 Gadgets and loose wires sprouted at odd angles, and its mismatched legs would have been more at home on something twice its size.

-Gumption suddenly realized that that he had left Dockety's zap gun behind at the Tailor's.
-"Well,"
-he said.
+It should have been the stuff of nightmares, but Gumption straightened up and said,
+"Well,
-"Fancy meeting you here."
+fancy meeting you here."

 Patient cocked its head at him, then skittered a quarter-turn to face Dockety.